- must be currently enrolled Bradley University students,

-All work produced must be original, i.e., the business plan assumptions and estimates must be derived from well-constructed, logical arguments supported by data-driven information.
+- All work produced must be original, i.e., any assumptions and estimates must be derived from well-constructed, logical arguments supported by data-driven information.
 Sources of information must be cited.
 (Please review rules of plagiarism.)
 Should a team decide to enter a previous class assignment in the Project Springboard New Venture Competition, all [previous] members must approve the submission.

 - The competition is for new, for-profit, independent ventures in the seed, start-up, or early growth stages, with no booked revenues (at the time of filing the Letter of Intent).
 Proposals for the buy-out or expansion of an existing company, spin-offs of existing companies, and consulting companies are not eligible; purchasing a franchise as a franchisee is not eligible.
 Creating a new franchise business that is not a growth strategy of an existing business is eligible.